 Regulator finds continued landlord commitment to accurate Charter data

-Published yesterday, the Regulator’s report summarises the findings of its work to assess the accuracy of information social landlords provided in their Annual Return on the Scottish Social Housing Charter.
+Published yesterday by the Scottish Housing Regulator, the report sets out the findings from its visits to a number of landlords to assess the accuracy of information they provided in the Annual Return on the Charter (ARC).